 My favorite oils are olive oil, avocado oil, and coconut oil.
 However, I use different oils in different scenarios and in different quantities.
-I wanted to breakdown the different types of oils and what to consider when choosing an oil.
+I wanted to breakdown the different types of oils and what to consider when choosing a cooking oil.

 The smoke point is the temperature at which an oil begins to smoke.
 When an oil cooks at temperatures at or above its smoke point, it forms free radicals, which are harmful to our health.
 In order to avoid these free radicals, you may want to consider the smoke point of the oil you are cooking with.

 Both avocado oil and coconut oil are higher smoke point oils.
 I like cooking with avocado oil for savory flavors such as sauteing vegetables.
 I like cooking with coconut oil for sweeter flavors and when baking desserts.
 Olive oil has a relatively low smoke point, so I avoid cooking with olive oil.
 Instead, I use olive oil to top vegetables with or use to make salad dressing.

 In addition to avocado oil and coconut oil, there are other high smoke point oils.
 Those oils are just my favorite high smoke point oils.

 Saturation refers to the number of single versus double bonds a lipid has.
 If a lipid contains the maximum number of carbon bonds, it is fully saturated.
 A saturated fat is a solid at room temperature.
 This includes oils such as coconut oil and palm oil.

 In general, it is best to limit consumption of saturated fats.
 Saturated fats contribute to increased cholesterol levels in the body.
 Based on this, you may want to consider unsaturated oils as your primary cooking oils.
 Oils that are unsaturated fats are those that are liquid at room temperature.